MeteoSwiss/realtime_pollen_calibration/README.md

 The module `update_strength` uses both observed and modelled pollen concentrations to check whether the current ICON concentrations match the real world.
 In case of a mismatch the tuning field is adapted accordingly.
 Technically speaking, the field `tune` is adapted by using the GRIB2 field `saisn` and the observed and modelled pollen concentrations of the last 120 hours at hourly resolution in ATAB format (missing data supported).

+Missing fields result in an error and thus no update of the fields.
+The input fields remain unchanged.
+If not all station data (observed or modelled) is available, the extraction will still take place and the update of the fields will be tried.
+However, input fields will remain unchanged if more than 10% of the data is missing.

 For further details of the realtime pollen calibration concept one may refer to the paper above.